Party Wall Agreement Birmingham

 If you require a party wall agreement, you should follow these steps:

-2. Responding to the notice: After receiving the notice, your neighbor has 14 days to respond.
+2. Responding to the notice: After receiving the notice, your neighbour has 14 days to respond.
 If they agree to the works, you can move forward with the party wall agreement.
 If not, you’ll need to appoint a surveyor to prepare the agreement.

-A party wall agreement is essential if you’re planning any work that affects a shared wall or boundary.
 Faulkners in Birmingham can help you navigate the process and ensure that all parties involved are protected.
 Get in touch with us today to learn more about our surveying services and how we can help you get a party wall agreement in place.